Medical Assisting

 Outcomes

-- Demonstrate the effective utilization of communication and inter-personal relationship skills.
+- Students will utilize communication and inter-personal relationship skills.

-- Demonstrate knowledge of medical assisting administration procedures.
+- Students will explain and perform medical assisting administration procedures.

-- Demonstrate knowledge of medical assisting clinical procedures.
+- Students will describe and perform medical assisting clinical procedures.

-- Demonstrate knowledge of medical law and ethics.
+- Students will explain the importance of medical law and ethics.

 Program Statistics